Tips for securing your education network

 In terms of authentication, so our space: do authentication first.
 There’s a myriad of choices out there, and you can work through which ones are sensible for you.
 Do your authentication before you go straight into identity management.
-As soon as you go into identity management there’s big budgets, big stakeholders, lots of issues, lots of rollout.
-Long term stuff.
-It requires a massive amount of cost, infrastructure, time and people.
+As soon as you go into identity management there are big budgets, big stakeholders, lots of issues, and lots of rollouts.
+Long-term stuff.
+It requires a massive amount of cost, infrastructure, time, and people.

 So do the quick wins while you can and secure, and then move on through your planning cycle.